franioli/image_watcher_app/README.md

 # Image Watcher App

-This is a simple app that continuously observe one or multiple direcotries and run some operations as soon as an image is added to the directory.
+This is a simple app that continuously observe one or multiple directories and run some operations as soon as an image is added to the directory.

-Currentely, the app can only resize the image to a fixed size and save it to a different directory.
+Currently, the app can only resize the image to a fixed size and save it to a different directory.
 Other actions will be added (e.g., upload to a cloud storage, include other image processing operations).
 If you want to configure a new operation, just create a new ordinary function (check the file [resize_image.py](app/resize_image.py) for reference) and then add the corresponding method to the observer (check the file [observers.py](app/observers.py) for reference).

 A simple frontend built with Fast API is also provided to show the status of all the observers and the images that have been processed.